 Our interdisciplinary workshops and interactive installations focus on observation of the micro-scale as a source of inspiration and wonder, combining drawing processes, sculpture and microscopy as tools for visualising, exploring and learning about ‘invisible’ worlds.

 In the 1600s, when people first began recording their observations through the microscope, the world of the very tiny was completely alien.
-In this pre-camera age, drawings and public science expositions were the primary means of communicating discoveries made on this new scale. things to ask siri It is from this period in history that SFN takes its cue.
+In this pre-camera age, drawings and public science expositions were the primary means of communicating discoveries made on this new scale.
+It is from this period in history that SFN takes its cue.